oktadev/jhipster-microservices-example/TUTORIAL.md

 </tr>
 </table>

-To save your changes for Kubernetes, commit your changes to Git.
+To save your changes for Docker Compose, commit your changes to Git.

 ```
 git commit -a -m "Add Docker Compose"